 In 2001, nine CBD junction boxes were identified as being of heritage significance by the Institute of Engineers Australia (Queensland Division) in their publication Engineering Heritage Inner Brisbane - A Walk/Drive Tour.
-There is only one other CEL junction box known to be still in existence and this stands near the corner of Annerley Road and Stanley Street, on the footpath outside of the Mater Hospital.
+The only other CEL junction box known is this one near the corner of Annerley Road and Stanley Street, on the footpath outside of the Mater Hospital.